dickensc/Hyper2020/README.md

  The primary goal of this reworking is to bring the HyPER recommendation system up to date with current PSL standards as a new starting point for further recommender system research.

- ## Running Experiemnts with run.sh
+ ## Running Experiments with run.sh
  ./run.sh will perform all the experiments that are intended to find the best possible default settings for the Hyper Reccomender system.

  Experiments are ran using both the lastfm and yelp datasets.